Charity Fundraising and Community Partnerships

 We also support other occasional charity events throughout the year.

-This year, instead of collecting toys, we are asking for donations towards the Royal Manchester Children’s Hospital’s One Big Toy appeal.
-They would like to build a multi-sensory room that will benefit even the sickest children all year round.
-We will be holding a number of fundraising activities for this great cause until we break for Christmas, all donations will be very gratefully received.
-If you would like to donate, please visit our JustGiving page.
-Thank you!
+- This year, instead of collecting toys, we asked for donations towards the Royal Manchester Children’s Hospital’s One Big Toy appeal to build a multi-sensory room that will benefit even the sickest children all year round.
+We held a variety of fundraising activities and raised £415.00.

 - Wear Red Day On Friday 21st October we will be supported ‘Show Racism the Red Card’, the UK’s anti-racism educational charity.
 Students were allowed to wear an item of red on the day for a donation of £1.00.
 Our Sixth Form students organised a number of fun activities during the day, including a raffle, cake sale and ‘Beat the Goalie’.
 It was a fantastic success, raising £340.00.